SolarNetwork/solarnode-handbook/docs/developers/settings/specifier.md

 ## Multi-value

 The [`MultiValueSettingSpecifier`][MultiValueSettingSpecifier] defines a configurable property that accepts a single value from a fixed set of possible values.
-In the SolarNode GUI a multi-value setting is rendered as an HTML select form field, like this:
+In the SolarNode UI a multi-value setting is rendered as an HTML select form field, like this:

 ![Multi-value setting as an HTML select form field](../../images/developers/settings/multi-value-setting.png){width=318}